mendix/docs/content/best-practices/architecture/integration/integration-solutions.md

 ## 3 Managing Dependencies

-After the correct solution option has been determined, the right microservices with the right integration between them and externally to other parts of the enterprise, each integration will lead to some kind of dependency.
-The dependency then needs to be managed through design, build, test, deployment and operations, see also <<Managing Dependencies>>
+After you have determined the correct integration solution method—along with the correct microservices, integration between those microservices, and integration externally to other parts of the enterprise—your integration solution will inevitably lead to some kind of dependency.
+Dependencies need to be managed through design, building, testing, deploying, and operations.
+For more information, see [Managing Dependencies](manage-dependencies).

-It is impossible to completely remove dependencies since the systems and apps need to inter-operate to generate automation, digitization and seem-less user experiences.
-Finding the right solution should make these dependencies all through the life-cycle as easy to manage as possible.
+It is impossible to completely remove dependencies, since systems and apps need to inter-operate to generate automation, digitization, and seamless user experiences.
+Finding the right solution should make the dependencies that occur through the lifecycle as easy to manage as possible.